drewf24/world-airbnb/data-analysis/data-analysis.md

 The observed median prices for Manhattan and Brooklyn are $150.00 and
 $90.00, respectively.
 Therefore, the observed difference in median prices is $60.

+With this observed difference a hypothesis test was conducted:

 Null Hypothesis: There is no difference in median price between Manhattan and Brooklyn Airbnb per night.